-- For specimens originating in UWMC and associated facilities, the requested lab work will be cancelled, except in rare cases where recollection of the specimen would place the patient in danger, and the specimen is reasonably identifiable.
-In those rare instances, the originating person(s) must receive authorization from the chief medical office, chief nursing officer or stat nurse on call for UWMC.
+- For specimens originating in University of Washington Medical Center (UWMC), Harborview Medical Center (HMC), or associated facilities, the requested lab work will be cancelled, except in rare cases where recollection of the specimen would place the patient in danger, and the specimen is reasonably identifiable.
+In those rare instances, the originating person(s) must receive authorization from the chief medical office, chief nursing officer or stat nurse on call.
 If authorization is given, the originating person must then identify the specimen(s) and sign the original requisition indicating acceptance of responsibility for the identification of the specimen.
-In this rare event, the specimen will be processed and the laboratory will complete an “Unusual Incident Report” documenting the event.
+In this rare event, the specimen will be processed and the laboratory will complete an "Unusual Incident Report" documenting the event.

 Discrepancy between specimen label and requisition form